-Serjeant John Davis
+Serjeant John Davies

-From the starting point of just the name ‘J Davis’ on the memorial it was a long time until I could positively identify John.
+From the starting point of just the name ‘J Davis’ (sic) on the memorial it was a long time until I could positively identify John.
 As one of the first group on the WW1 memorial, alongside ‘R Robinson’ and ‘W Ormesher’ it seemed a reasonable idea that he would have been a member of staff.
 The first clue came from the briefest of mentions in the Western Gazette on July 20th 1906.

-The simple J Davis which I had begun to think would remain a mystery became John.
+The simple J Davis which I had begun to think would remain a mystery became ‘John’.

 John was the son of Mr & Mrs Edward and Hannah Davies 40 Cunliffe Street Wrexham.
 His father was a blacksmith in a local iron foundry and John attended Grove Park County School Wrexham 1897-1901.
 He then gained a place at Bangor University in 1901 graduating with a BA Pure and Applied Mathematics in 1905.